rudwo8134/Speerproejct/README.md

   2. add the background image reveal itself
   3. add the try it now button (same with Red section)
   4. add the see demobutton (same with Red section)

+  - Perks section
+  1. add the button
+  2. add the Text contents